 A Level pupils choose a variety of subjects at university - Classics, Latin and Modern Languages, Classical Civilisation, Archaeology, as well as other Arts subjects.

-The Department has organised trips in recent years to Greece, Rome and the Bay of Naples, Sicily and Turkey.
-All 3rd Year pupils visit Roman Bath, while other trips are organised to see Classical sites, relevant plays, performances and exhibitions.
-Pupils from the department have achieved top placings in the CICERO competition, a prestigious pan-European event.
+The Department has organised trips abroad in recent years to Greece, Rome and the Bay of Naples, Sicily and Turkey.
+Other trips closer to home are organised to see Classical sites, relevant plays, performances and exhibitions.